harmony-one/x/progress/theo-fandrich.md

 2024-12-28 Thu: Tested and merged Talk To ME! update, will prepare a build Friday morning for app store deployment.

-2023-12-27 Wed: Further read annual reports from Messari and Delphi.
+2023-12-27 Wed: Further read annual reports from Messari and Delphi Digital.

 2023-12-26 Tue: Further read annual reports from Messari and Delphi.
 Tested "Talk to ME!" integration for voice AI app, still needs further integation but should be complete by Wednesday.

+2023-12-25 Mon: Read annual reports from Messari and Delphi.

 ---